 As it turned out, I suffered a torn right ACL and MCL.
 Surgery was suddenly on the table and required if I wanted to resume work.
 I met with two orthopedic surgeons and they both gave me grim news that I would be able to work but never play sports again.
 I was even more devastated than before because I've played sports for as long as I can remember.
 I'm the quintessential "tomboy."
 After 6 weeks of back and forth, and signs of PTSD starting to develop, I decided to take my care into my own hands.
 I remembered seeing a commercial for HSS so I decided to inquire.
 I called the hotline and was given two names.
 One of those names was Dr. Sabrina Strickland.
 I read her bio and was quite impressed with what I read, so I made an appointment.

 The surgery went smoothly and my rehab, although long and arduous, went well too.
-Mickey knew when to reign me in and when to let me push forward.
+My PT knew when to reign me in and when to let me push forward.
 I followed his plan to the letter and I think that improved my result.
 I recovered so well that I returned to work three and a half months after surgery and didn't miss a beat.
 I'm now able to work in the train yard again and I took the promotional train operator exam with a score of 95!
 After I fell, I never thought that being a train operator would be realistic, even if I returned to work.
 Now I know I can do all of what's required of that job.
 I signed up to play in a softball league and we won the championship with a perfect season!
 I ran my first 5k in Philadelphia last November and hope to work my way up to marathon distance soon.

 I do not throw around the word love too often, and if one says it, they should mean it.
 I love Dr. Strickland!
 She is extremely intelligent, funny, (with the good taste not to laugh at my horrendous jokes) confident, nice and really, really, really good at what she does.
 She is an inspiration and leads by example.
 I haven't been inspired by anyone like her since I was in the Air Force.
 She was the right person at the right time in my life and I'm extremely grateful.
-Thank you Dr. Strickland, her staff, Mickey and HSS.
+Thank you Dr. Strickland, her staff, my physical therapist and HSS.
 You guys gave me my life back!